Introduction

 Setting up the ZFS dataset

 Create a suitable ZFS dataset for storing the data if not already done so.
 Ensure that the zpool itself was created using the appropriate ashift value, for example ashift=12 on a disk with 4K physical sectors.
-If the dataset is only going to be used for SMB connections from Windows clients, then you may want to set casesensitivity=mixed to more closely match Windows case-sensitivity behavior, but this isn’t required and it is better to leave it default if other clients will access the dataset.
+If the dataset is only going to be used for SMB connections from Windows clients, then you may want to set casesensitivity=mixed to more closely match Windows behavior and potentially allow for Samba to look up filenames faster, but this isn’t required and it is better to leave it default (sensitive) if other clients will access the dataset.

 Set the following attributes on the dataset to used for Samba file sharing: